tnicolaysen-aqua/tethys/docs/tutorials/thredds/plot_at_location.rst

     The ``extract_time_series_at_location`` method uses the NetCDF Subset Service (NCSS) to subset the dataset, in this case at a specific location over a period of time.

-2. Create a new function that will generate the Plotly figure in a new Python module, :file:`figure.py`:
+2. Create a new Python module, :file:`figure.py`, in :file:`tethysapp/thredds_tutorial/` with a new function that will generate the Plotly figure.

 .. code-block:: python